-Discover spring delights at Charlecote
+Discover spring delights in the garden at Charlecote

-Over 90% of us say that "just looking at a garden lifts our mood", according to the Royal Horticultural Society, and you’ll always discover something to cheer you in our gardens whenever you visit.
+Over 90% of us say that 'just looking at a garden lifts our mood', according to the Royal Horticultural Society, and you’ll always discover something to cheer you in our gardens whenever you visit.

 Take a stroll around the gardens that Mary Elizabeth Lucy loved so dearly in Victorian times and you’ll find our gardeners – staff and volunteers – at work, whatever the weather.
 They’ll tell you more if you want to chat, or just take a seat and enjoy the results of all their hard work.

 The parterre is always a great spot for a photograph - do let us know what you think and send us your photos on social media.

 Now known as the woodland garden, Mary Elizabeth’s Wilderness flourishes beyond the long border.
 Her Victorian visitors – like our visitors today - would have been entranced by rare and unusual shade-loving plants and ferns in this tranquil haven.